yringhring/Domain-composition-of-physical-activity/README.md

 - `--country` (Required): The 3-letter code used in the input file name (data_XXX.csv)
 - `--filter` (Optional): Apply a Gaussian filter to the data
-- `--mets` (Optional): Display the average METs of the data points in each histogram bin as circles
+- `--mets` (Optional): Display the average of total physical activity in each histogram bin as circles
-- `--average` (Optional): Display the overall average value on the ternary plot
+- `--average` (Optional): Display the overall average of relative contributions on the ternary plot

 ## Usage